Jack-Holligan/QuenchedMesons/README.md

   The `--retries` option is needed because sometimes Mathematica will fail for no specific reason.

-  Plots will be created in the `plots` directory, tables in the `tables` directory, and CSV files of final presented data in the `csvs` directory.
-  Intermediary files not included in the publication are held in the `processed_data` directory.
-  Each of these will be created by Snakemake automatically.
 * On eight Apple M1 CPU cores, the full analysis takes around three hours.

+## Output

+The following classes of output are created:

+* The `plots` directory contains all plots included in the paper.
+* The `tables` directory contains
+  LaTeX source for all numerical tables included in the paper.
+* The file `definitions.tex` defines macros for all numbers quoted in the paper that are outputs of the analysis.
+* The `csvs` directory contains CSV files, including all data presented in plots or tables, for ease of those who wish to build on our results in future work.
+  Pre-generated versions of these are available from the data release. <!-- TODO ADD LINK -->
+* The `processed_data` directory contains
+  intermediary files not included in the publication.

+All directories are created automatically.

 ## Reproducibility and reusability